workadventure/simple-peer/README.md

 #### Simple WebRTC video, voice, and data channels

-This package is a more up to date version of feross's simple-peer, it uses `EventEmitter` and `Uint8Array` instead of node streams and buffers, making the module lighter and fully compatible with browser bundlers like Vite.
+This package is a more up-to-date version of feross's simple-peer, rewritten 100% in Typescript.
+It uses `EventEmitter` and `Uint8Array` instead of node streams and buffers, making the module lighter and fully compatible with browser bundlers like Vite.
 It provides `@thaunknown/simple-peer/lite.js` which is the same peer implementation, but without MediaTrack and MediaStream handling, just pure Uint8/String data.

 > **Breaking change:** This version no longer extends `Duplex` stream.
 The `pipe()` method is not available.
 Use `peer.on('data', ...)` and `peer.send()` / `peer.write()` instead.